gaia-platform/examples-staging/hello_world/README.md

 # Now it's your turn!

 You can build the Hello World example by pressing the `Build` button.
-Once the build is completed you can press `Run` to run it.
+Once the build completes, you can press `Run` to run the example.

 You can try to:
 1. Uncomment `Rule 2` in the ruleset file.